Hot Isostatic Press (HIP) Equipment

 To explain the difference of HIP and hot pressing clearly, suppose that HIP or hot pressing is applied to Material A (metal with pores inside) and Material B (metal with uneven ends).

-In case of HIP, Material A, as shown in Figure 1, will contract keeping its initial shape until pores inside disappear, and bond together due to diffusion effects.
+In the case of HIP, Material A, as shown in Figure 1, will contract keeping its initial shape until pores inside disappear, and bond together due to diffusion effects.
 On the other hand, Material B undergoes no shape change at all because uniform pressure is applied to the uneven edges.

 Pressure Medium Gas (Argon Gas) under High Pressure

-Argon gas at 1000°C and under pressure of 98MPa is likely to cause intense convection due to low density and coefficients of viscosity (30% and 15% of water, respectively), and high coefficients of thermal expansion.
-Therefore, heat transfer coefficients of HIP equipment become higher than that of an ordinary electronic furnace.
+Argon gas at 1000℃ and under pressure of 98 MPa is likely to cause intense convection due to its low density and viscosity coefficient (30% and 15% of water, respectively), as well as high thermal expansion coefficient.
+Therefore, HIP equipment's heat transfer coefficient is higher than that of a typical electronic furnace.

-HIP Application
+HIP Applications

 HIP is applied in a wide range of fields as follows:

-1. Pressure sintering of powder
+1. 1Pressure sintering of powder

-2. Diffusion bonding of different types of materials
+2. 2Diffusion bonding of different types of materials

-3. Removal of residual pores in sintered items
+3. 3Removal of residual pores in sintered items

-4. Removal of inner defects of castings
+4. 4Removal of inner defects of castings

-5. Rejuvenation of parts damaged by fatigue or creep
+5. 5Rejuvenation of parts damaged by fatigue or creep

-6. High pressure impregnated carbonization method
+6. 6High pressure impregnated carbonization method

 Applied Technology Practical Application Material under Study

-1 Pressure sintering of powder PM high speed steel (jigs), Ni-based superalloys (engine turbine discs), Ti alloys (aircraft components), Cr (target) Ti-Ni alloy, amorphous metal, Si3N4, SiC
+Pressure sintering of powder PM high speed steel (jigs), Ni-based superalloys (engine turbine discs), Ti alloys (aircraft components), Cr (target) Ti-Ni alloy, amorphous metal, Si3N4, SiC

-2 Diffusion bonding(Production of composites) Nuclear fuel assemblies (nuclear reactors), B fiber-Al alloy composites (space shuttle struts), various corrosion/abrasion-resistant alloy composite parts (valves for corrosive gas, mill roll, cylinders for injection molding machines etc.) SiC-Al alloy composites, Nb3Sn-copper, Si3N4-stainless steel
+Diffusion bonding(Production of composites) Nuclear fuel assemblies (nuclear reactors), B fiber-Al alloy composites (space shuttle struts), various corrosion/abrasion-resistant alloy composite parts (valves for corrosive gas, mill roll, cylinders for injection molding machines etc.) SiC-Al alloy composites, Nb3Sn-copper, Si3N4-stainless steel

-3 Removal of residual pores in sintered items Cemented carbide (jigs), Al203(cutting tools), Al203-TiC (cutting tools), soft ferrites (magnetic head), Si3N4 (bearings and ceramics structure) SiC, PSZ, ZnSe
+Removal of residual pores in sintered items Cemented carbide (jigs), Al2O3(cutting tools), Al2O3-TiC (cutting tools), soft ferrites (magnetic head), Si3N4 (bearings and ceramics structure) SiC, PSZ, ZnSe

-4 Removal of inner defects of castings Al alloys, Ni-base superalloys (jet engine turbine blades), Ti alloys (aircraft components), 17-4PH stainless steel
+Removal of inner defects of castings Al alloys, Ni-base superalloys (jet engine turbine blades), Ti alloys (aircraft components), 17-4PH stainless steel

-5 Rejuvenation of parts damaged by fatigue or creep Superalloy precision castings (gas turbine blades)
+Rejuvenation of parts damaged by fatigue or creep Superalloy precision castings (gas turbine blades)

-6 High pressure impregnated carbonization method Carbon composites
+High pressure impregnated carbonization method Carbon composites

 HIP Treatment

-'Capsule Method', as shown in the right figure, is to carry out HIP after enclosing powder or a body molded from powder in a gastight capsule and evacuating the capsule.
+The Capsule Method, as shown in the right figure, is to carry out HIP after enclosing powder or a body molded from powder in a gastight capsule and evacuating the capsule.

-This 'Capsule Method' can provide high densification even for materials that are difficult to sinter by ordinary sintering techniques.
-Therefore, it is most commonly adopted as pressure sintering process of powder materials.
-It's also used for diffusion bonding of different types of materials or high pressure impregnated carbonization methods.
+The Capsule Method can achieve high densification even for materials that are difficult to sinter using conventional sintering techniques.
+This makes it the most commonly adopted pressure sintering process for powder materials.
+It is also used for diffusion bonding of different types of materials and high pressure impregnated carbonization processes.

 Material Temperature Pressure